About Vovk.ts

 Function calling is a powerful capability that enables Large Language Models (LLMs) to interact with your code and external systems in a structured way.
 Instead of just generating text responses, LLMs can understand when to call specific functions and provide the necessary parameters to execute real-world actions (Hugging Face ).

-Function calling is a simple yet powerful capability that has been well-known for several years.
-Despite its simplicity, it’s often overlooked by companies and developers, who consider it merely a fancy feature.
-Libraries and frameworks like AI SDK simplify the process of integrating LLMs and function calling into applications, solving the problem of how to call a function.
+Function calling is simple yet powerful and has been known for years.
+Despite its simplicity, it’s often overlooked by companies and developers, who treat it as merely a fancy feature.
+Libraries and frameworks like AI SDK make it easy to integrate LLMs and function calling into applications, solving the problem of how to call a function.

-The functions can be called either on the server side (using controllers) or on the client side (using RPC modules that call functions over HTTP), including the capability to use remote APIs with OpenAPI mixins.
+The functions can be executed on the server side (using controllers) or on the client side (using RPC modules that call the functions over HTTP), including the ability to use remote APIs with OpenAPI Mixins.

 import { createLLMTools } from 'vovk';